Verified compilation of space-efficient reversible circuits: Experiments

 \section{Experiments}

-We ran experiments to compare the ancilla usage, gate and Toffoli counts of circuits compiled by \rever to the original \revs compiler.
-We compiled circuits for various arithmetic and cryptographic functions written in \revlang using both compiler's regular and space-efficient modes and reported the results in Tables~\ref{tab:def} and \ref{tab:se}, respectively.
-Experiments were run in Linux using 8GB of RAM -- for the space efficient \rever mode, most benchmarks ran out of memory, so we only report a few small examples.
+We ran experiments to compare the bit, gate and Toffoli counts of circuits compiled by \rever to the original \revs compiler.
+The number of Toffoli gates in particular is distinguished as such gates are generally much more costly than NOT and controlled-NOT gates -- at least $7$ times as typical implementations use $7$ CNOT gates \emph{per Toffoli} \cite{NC:2000}, or up to hundreds of times in most fault-tolerant architectures \cite{Amy:2013}.
+We compiled circuits for various arithmetic and cryptographic functions written in \revlang using both compilers and reported the results in Table~\ref{tab:def}.
+Experiments were run in Linux using 8\,GB of RAM.

-The results show that in their default modes, \revs and \rever are more-or-less evenly matched in terms of bit counts.
-In fact, \rever used \emph{fewer} bits on average despite also being certifiably correct.
-Our type inference algorithm also found bits allocated but never used in some \revs programs, which may have led to a reduction of bits.
-While \rever typically used more total gates than \revs, the number of Toffoli gates was only slightly worse for the carry lookahead adder, and significantly better for the carry ripple adder.
-Since Toffoli gates are generally much more costly than Not and controlled-Not gates -- at least $7$ times as typical implementations use $7$ CNOT gates \emph{per} Toffoli \cite{NC:2000, Amy:2013}, or up to hundreds of times in most fault-tolerant architectures \cite{Amy:2013} -- we feel these gate counts are reasonable.

-For the space-efficient compilation scheme, \rever's Boolean expression compilation consistently produced circuits with fewer bits than \revs' dependence graph based scheme, as seen in Table~\ref{tab:se}.
-In the cases of mult and modAdd $4$, \rever used more bits as the programs were written in \emph{in-place} style, while the space-efficient mode of \rever is strictly \emph{out-of-place}.
-However, \rever used significantly more gates -- almost 5000 times more in the most extreme case.
-This is due to the exponential increase in the expression size caused by expanding Boolean expressions to ESOP form, and hence the number of gates also grows exponentially.
-Moreover, because of the exponential size ESOP transformation, \rever's space-efficient compilation is not scalable, whereas \revs' method is.
+The results show that both compilers are more-of-less evenly matched in terms of bit counts across both modes, despite \rever being certifiably correct. \rever's eager cleanup mode never used more bits than the default mode, as expected, and in half of the benchmarks reduced the number of bits.
+Moreover, in the cases of the carryRippleAdder and MD5 benchmarks, \rever's eager cleanup mode produced circuits with significantly fewer bits than either of \revs' modes.
+On the other hand, \revs saw dramatic decreases in bit numbers for carryLookahead and SHA-2 with its eager cleanup mode compared to \rever.